transparency-everywhere/universeOS/docu/roadmap.md

 Advertising
 ------------
 We think that the universeOS should not be a comerical project.
 But we also now, that we are trying to compete with services which gather personal data and which can generete enourmous profits with personalized advertising services.
 I think we should look for ways of advertising methods, which are working without personalized data.
-(Nic)
+(Nic, please discuss!)